-- Use Precautions – It is imperative to use condoms.
+- Use precautions – it is imperative to use condoms.
 Make sure you use them appropriately every time you have sex.

-- Limit Yourself To One Partner Only – Ideally, it is best to have sex with only one partner who agrees to establish a sexual relationship with you.
+- Limit yourself to one partner only – ideally, it is best to have sex with only one partner who agrees to establish a sexual relationship with you.

-- Be Open – It is imperative for you to talk to your partner about the sexually transmitted infections and keeping yourself safe before having sex.
+- Be open – it is imperative for you to talk to your partner about the sexually transmitted infections and keeping yourself safe before having sex.

-- Regular Screening – The CDC recommends annual gonorrhea testing for all sexually active women under the age of 25.
+- Regular screening – the CDC recommends annual gonorrhea testing for all sexually active women under the age of 25.
 If you are 25 plus and have multiple sex partners, it is recommended that you get yourself screened annually.

 What To Do If You Have Been Diagnosed With Super STD?

 If you are diagnosed with a super STD, ensure you take proper medication as prescribed and that your physician screens you for gonorrhea again after you have completed your medication course.
 The CDC particularly recommends re-testing for the infection 3 months after you had your treatment to ensure it is all gone.
-However, if you are still having any symptoms, make sure to talk to your doctor immediately.
+However, if you still have symptoms, make sure to talk to your doctor immediately.

 It is imperative to learn that HIV, Syphilis and a relatively new STD - Mycoplasma genitalium – are also developing resistance against antimicrobial treatments.

-Getting super STD does not mean that you have gone incurable, but it really is not something that you are going to want to have to deal with it.
+Getting a super STD does not mean that you have gone incurable, but it really is not something that you are going to want to have to deal with it.
 Make sure you follow all the vital guidelines, consult your physician, take your medication accurately, get yourself screened regularly and stay safe!